patcarrasco/accesshackathon/README.md

 ## Prerequisites

-Users must register with Blockstack.js.
+- Users must register with Blockstack.js.
 In order to do so, visit: https://browser.blockstack.org/.
   Once registered, users will be able to log into SafeList and interact with other users on our network.
+- Clone the repo from https://github.com/patcarrasco/accesshackathon
+- `cd` into `hackathon-api`, run `bundle`, `rails s`
+- `cd` back into the main repo, and run `npm i && npm start`

 ## How to Use SafeList